 What can I eat after surgery?

-Eat nutrient dense foods that will provide you r body with the essential minerals and vitamins need to support recovery.
+Eat nutrient-dense foods that will provide your body with the essential minerals and vitamins needed to support recovery.

 Add healthy fats and other foods including: salmon, avocados, grass-fed butter, walnuts, extra virgin olive oil, and coconut oil.

 How should I sleep after a Brazilian Butt Lift fat transfer?

 Stomach sleeping is the best way to sleep during this recovery process.
 Side sleeping is an option, but only if you it is absolutely certain you will need end up on your back.